World Perfume

 World Perfume was a perfume company based in Dallas, Texas.
 The president of the company, Johnny Whitworth, was once a distributor for Scentura.
 World Perfume distributors bought perfume from headquarters and recruited salesmen with newspaper ads.
 Door-to-door salespeople were paid based on their sales commission, with no salary.

-Like Scentura, media publicity of the company was negative.
+Like Scentura, the media publicity of the company was negative.

 The company was opened in 1989.
 It closed in 2007.